 - Put the device off

-- Restart it, and without wasting time, press option + command + R keys
+- Restart it, and without wasting time, press the option + command + R keys

 - Select the desired language after successfully connecting to a Wi-Fi